The man himself.

 - Berserk Button: Groening really hates Richard Nixon and thus poked fun at him several times in his work.
 In "Futurama" Nixon is President of Earth, but ridiculed whenever he appears.
 In an interview Groening expressed pleasure "in kicking Nixon from beyond the grave".

-- Groening is also not very fond of Adolf Hitler jokes or otherwise racist jokes.
-Despite sometimes allowing a few of them in his work he mostly discourages his writers to make jokes about this topic.
+- Groening is also not fond of Adolf Hitler jokes and otherwise racist gags.
+He discourages his writers to write jokes about these topics, but has let a few good ones pass.

 - Bilingual Bonus: